top of page

 That combo is why Canon is so popular for portraits.
 It gives most skin types a natural, flattering glow, no extra color grading required.

-And I've been wondering whether we can make Sony colors look like Canon, without post-processing in Lightroom or LUTs.
-I think I found a way to closely match that signature Canon color profile, even on a Sony system.
+And I've been wondering whether I can make Sony colors look like Canon, without post-processing in Lightroom or LUTs.
+I found a way to closely match that signature Canon color profile, even on a Sony system.

 How to Get Canon Colors on Sony Cameras Using Picture Profile And Creative Looks